Can Travis Scott’s Cacti be Budweiser for Gen Z?

 “We tried to balance earth and light,” adds Scott later.
 “That was our whole stance on it.”

-I never doubted Scott’s creative purview, but I’ll admit to questioning his palate, just a little, when the McDonald’s meal he curated swapped french fry ketchup for BBQ sauce, and washed it all down with a Sprite.
+I never doubted Scott’s creative purview, but I’ll admit to questioning his palate, just a little, when the McDonald’s meal he curated swapped french fry ketchup for barbecue sauce, and washed it all down with a Sprite.
 It was sweet on sweet!
 However, Cacti won’t make your teeth sting.
 It’s a superbly balanced beverage that prioritizes pleasing your palate over challenging it.
 Honestly, the pineapple flavor is the best hard seltzer I’ve ever tried.
 The fresh-smelling fruit hits your nose the second you open the can, and the scent translates perfectly as it reaches your tongue without any Jolly Rancher effect.

 “I’ll never forget the moment we got it,” says Scott.
 “When the first samples came in, they came in glass bottles.
 I just knew, from that moment, when we had it, and I drank it.
-And I was like, ‘Yooo, how long does it take to get this in a can?”
+And I was like, ‘Yooo, how long does it take to get this in a can?'”

 Because once he tasted *the* version in a glass bottle, Scott was reasonably skeptical that the flavor could translate to aluminum.
 When it did, he still remained skeptical that flavor would make it to store shelves, right up to the point when he visited a manufacturing plant in L.A. where Cacti was being produced.